 Under the new Primary Care Network contract, NHS England is paying GPs to make sure that the potentially high-cost patients identified through analysis of patients’ confidential GP records, hook themselves up to wearable technology and submit to remote monitoring and participation in behaviour change schemes – such as NHS England’s Diabetes Prevention Programme.
 These behaviour change schemes are cash cows for private companies.
 For example, NHS England’s Diabetes Prevention Programme is provided by 5 private companies.

-After many frustrating exchanges, Operose Health admitted that where Centene UK Limited is listed as a Health Systems Support Framework accredited supplier, “this is our former trading name”.
+Operose Health have admitted that where Centene UK Limited is listed as a Health Systems Support Framework accredited supplier, “this is our former trading name”.
 So in fact Operose Health is the supplier of Health Systems Support Framework services that are listed as supplied by Centene UK.

-We have also asked Nottingham and Nottinghamshire Clinical Commissioning Group’s Communications Team about what contracts, if any, the Clinical Commissioning Group have with accredited suppliers on the HSSF list of suppliers.
-We asked them to specify which suppliers, under which HSSF lot and the value and duration of each and every such contract.
-They have replied that they have sent the request on to their FOI team.
+We also asked Nottingham and Nottinghamshire Clinical Commissioning Group’s Communications Team about what contracts, if any, the Clinical Commissioning Group have with accredited suppliers on the HSSF list of suppliers.
+But their FOI team replied that the Clinical Commissioning Group “don’t commission any services through the HSSF framework contract.

 Centene UK’s “Most Costly Can of Worms” contract with Greater Nottingham Accountable Care System